Roadmap view mode

 - Drag the right card's border to update Planned End Date

-- Drag the whole card to update both the dates (duration won’t change)
+- Drag the whole card to update both dates (duration won’t change)

-When Quarter, Release or other is selected as column then size of a card will be set equal to column's width:
+When a Quarter, a Release or other entity is selected as a column, then the size of a card will be set equal to the column's width:

 Drag-n-drop between columns

-When you move cards in Roadmaps configured with Release/Iterations in columns then appropriate Release/Iteration will be assigned to cards the same way as it works in Board view:
+When you move a card on a Roadmap, configured with Release/Iterations/Team Iterations as columns, then appropriate Release/Iteration/Team Iteration will be assigned to a card the same way as it works on a Board view:

-If card can’t be assigned to a planning item then we just set planned dates for a card without assignment to Release/Iteration.
+If a card can’t be assigned to a planning item, then we just set planned dates for a card without assignment to a Release/Iteration/Team Iteration.

 Drag-n-drop between rows

-Dates shown in a tooltip when dragging a card
+Dates shown in a tooltip when drag-n-drop a card

-It is not possible to hide Backlog column on Roadmap views.
+It is not possible to hide Backlog column on a Roadmap view.